Anti-Jewish legislation in pre-war Nazi Germany

-Anti-Jewish legislation in pre-war Nazi Germany comprised several laws that segregated the Jews from German society and restricted Jewish people's political, legal and civil rights.
-Major legislative initiatives included a series of restrictive laws passed in 1933, the Nuremberg Laws of 1935, and a final wave of legislation preceding Germany's entry into World War II and the Holocaust.
+Anti-Jewish legislation in pre-war Nazi Germany comprised more than 400 laws, decrees, and regulations enacted between the Nazi seizure of power in 1933 and the outbreak of WWII in Europe in 1939.
+These measures were issued by national, state, and municipal authorities and progressively excluded those deemed Jews from German public and private life.
+They restricted employment, education, and property rights while also removing political, legal, and civil rights.

+The first major measures were introduced in 1933 which excluded Jews from the civil service and restricted their participation in the legal, medical, educational, and cultural professions.
+The Nuremberg Laws of 1935 followed, defining Jewish status principally by ancestry, depriving Jews of citizenship, and prohibited Jewish interracial marriage.

+Persecution further intensified starting 1937 through the forced transfer of Jewish property.
+Following Kristallnacht in November 1938, further decrees expelled Jewish children from public schools, closed Jewish-owned businesses and marginalised Jews further.
+This final wave of legislation immediately preceded Germany's entry into World War II and paved the way for more radical persecution and mass murder during the Holocaust.

 1933 Anti-Jewish Legislation

 Enabling Act

 The Enabling Act of 1933 established the power of the Nazi-led government to pass law by decree, bypassing the approval of parliament.
 It was passed on March 23, 1933, and effectively nullified the Weimar Constitution.

 Law for the Restoration of the Professional Civil Service

 In April 1933, the Law for the Restoration of the Professional Civil Service, or 'Civil Service Law', as it was more commonly known when passed, established the ability of the Nazi-led government to legally remove undesirables from the civil service profession, including doctors, teachers and lawyers.

 This Law created the basis for the years to come, the Nazi party saw "racial purity [as a] condition of superior cultural creation and of the construction of a powerful state".
 The Civil Service Law was used to exclude Jews from key areas of German society.

 The Law for the Restoration of the Professional Civil Service "defined the three groups of undesirable civil servants and provided for their dismissal".